RootlessAgrarian/mappingguide/docs/index.md

 # The Mapping Guide

-By Jack Kelly, forked and extended by RootlessAgrarian (De Clarke)
+By SecretImbecile (Jack Kelly), forked and extended by RootlessAgrarian (De Clarke)

 This guide hopes to become a comprehensive and openly editable collection of resources for the SCS game engine editor, used by _Euro Truck Simulator 2_ and _American Truck Simulator_.
 It is very much WIP and changing daily/weekly, sometimes hourly.
 Expect to see a lot of stubs and incomplete stuff.
 The "Fundamentals" section is almost complete as of Jan 2018.